Home > Lawn & Garden > Guides

 Unlike the plants above, grass thrives in neutral soil with a pH level between 6.5 and seven.

-If your lawn’s acidity level is too high, the bacteria in the soil won’t be able to properly process the organic matter that feeds the grass.
+If your lawns acidity level is too high, the bacteria in the soil won’t be able to properly process the organic matter that feeds the grass.
 The organic materials will be left to sit in the soil, creating a buildup of nitrogen.
 Excess nitrogen in your soil can cause fertilizer burns, leaving your lawn with dark green patches.

-3 Ways to Test Soil PH Value
+Ways to Test Soil pH Value

 Soil Test Kit

-Perhaps the simplest way to test your soil’s pH level is with a test kit.
-Home improvement stores and garden centers sell soil tests for as little as $15.
+The simplest way to test your soil’s pH level is with a test kit.
+According to our research, Home improvement stores and garden centers sell soil tests for as little as $15.
+Any kit you buy will provide detailed instructions to perform the most effective test possible.
+Most soil pH tests include a variation of the following steps:

 2. Clear any thatch or debris from the hole and fill it with distilled water.
 Distilled water is neutral and will provide the best results.